 - keep on stirring while sauting the coconut to ensure even browning.

 - let this mixture cool. add this mixture along with ½ tbsp of the cooked black peas in a grinder.

 - add ½ or ¾ cup water and grind to a smooth paste.

-- in the same pressure cooker or in another pan, mix the peas, the coconut paste, the 2 cups of reserved stock, red chili powder, turmeric powder, garam masala powder, salt and keep to simmer on a medium to high flame.
+- in the same pressure cooker or in another pan, mix the peas, the coconut paste, the 2 cups of reserved stock, chopped tomatoes, red chili powder, turmeric powder, garam masala powder, salt and keep to simmer on a medium to high flame.